 For this resilient and circular model to be implemented, we must rethink different aspects of urban development.
 This begins with reconceptualizing the purpose of the city by acknowledging the "sense of place" within which the urban development is located or proposed to be sited.
-Such an approach values the preservation of the historical, cultural and ethical mores of a region and its people.
-It also acknowledges those specific natural systems on the landscape that the city is supplanting.
+Such an approach values the preservation of the historical, cultural, and ethical mores of a region and its people.
+It also acknowledges the specific natural systems on the landscape that the city is supplanting.

 In addition to creating opportunities for authentic citizen participation, we must also rethink the scale at which we envision, design, plan, create, and operate the new model city.
-To frame the model-city to maximize resilience in face of the global challenges we see, there must be a balance between thinking globally while recognizing that the proposed urban footprint is cognizant of, and respects, an already existing landscape.
+To frame the model city to maximize its resilience in face of the global challenges we see, there must be a balance between thinking globally and recognizing that the proposed urban footprint is cognizant of, and respects, an already existing landscape.

-"Sense-of place" transcends various disciplines and has foundations in both urban design and socio-psychological sciences.
-It is necessary to incorporate and foster a sense-of-place for an urban settlement to be a vibrant, livable and high quality built environment (McMillan & Chavis, 1986; Puddifoot, 1995; Hu & Chen, 2018).
-The subsequent planning and design of such a model-city should develop in a manner to maintain already existing natural assets and culture, while concurrently developing an economy that contributes and enhances the quality-of-life of not just the urban inhabitants, but also inclusive of the greater region's citizens (National Academies of Sciences, Engineering, and Medicine, 2016).
+"Sense of place" transcends various disciplines and has foundations in both urban design and sociopsychological sciences.
+It is necessary to incorporate and foster a sense of place for an urban settlement to be a vibrant and livable, as well high quality with respect to the built environment (McMillan & Chavis, 1986; Puddifoot, 1995; Hu & Chen, 2018;).
+The subsequent planning and design of such a model city should develop in a manner to maintain already-existing natural assets and culture while concurrently developing an economy that contributes and enhances the quality of life of not only the urban inhabitants but also of the greater region's citizens (National Academies of Sciences, Engineering, and Medicine, 2016).

-Such a sense-of-place fosters stakeholders in the urban development process to be cognizant of the shift of the larger climate systems and the associated projection of climate impacts of a particular region.
-The specificity, frequency and intensity of such impacts vary with locale.
-As such, the design, planning and implementation will vary in regard to what makes the community resilient.
-By not taking this shift in the climate system into account results in a flawed design, which will not only constrain the sustainable economic growth of a city, but possibly lead to inequalities within the citizenry and may actually result in fatalities.
+Such a sense of place encourages stakeholders in the urban development process to be cognizant of the shift of the larger climate systems and the associated projection of climate effects in a particular region.
+The specificity, frequency, and intensity of such effects vary with locale.
+Therefore, the design, planning, and implementation will vary with respect to what makes the community resilient.
+Failing to consider this shift in the climate system results in a flawed design, which will not only constrain the sustainable economic growth of a city but also possibly lead to inequalities within the citizenry, and may actually result in fatalities.